 We veer away from the quasi-slashers for a segment involving an American (Charles Aidman) and British (Bernard Fox) investigator matching wits.
 While at dinner, a mysterious note appears (“An unsigned, cryptic note.”
 “Ah, the best kind.”)
 It’s the UK vs the US as the “stuffy” Brit challenges the more loose cannon American chap to solve the case.
 While not terribly unpredictable, Aidman has a wonderful Columbo-esque flavor while Fox (who also passed away in 2016) would have made a crackerjack John Watson.
 This one was a lot of fun, and I can’t help but think that a crime-centric anthology series in this vein would have done really well in the right hands.

 Our last tale involves a rude and anti-social man played by Richard Gates, who we know is a jerk because he turns down the chance to go to a place with “23 DIFFERENT KINDS OF HAMBURGERS” with a co-worker.
-This was an important point to me, because otherwise I don’t like how this story implied that being anti-social was a negative thing.
 Once off work, our lead heads to do some shopping.
 On the way, he rudely brushes off a homeless man and is mean to a store clerk just so we really get the full weight of what a weasel he is.
 He ends up getting locked in at a store, seemingly for the weekend.
 Things go from bad to worse when he finds the most clumsy way imaginable to fall down an elevator shaft.

 What follows, instead of fun Jennifer Connelly in CAREER OPPORTUNITIES-esque hi-jinks, is a type of water-cum-medieval torture for our lead.
 Since we kind of hate him, it’s debatable whether or not we’re supposed to pity him or delight in his torture.
 For me, it’s neither.
 Its tedium is saved by some weird moments and the unusual setting, however.
 There’s somewhat of a “higher power” manipulation that’s implied but never explained, which makes it a pretty classic vague allegory for an anthology film.